 Coconut – Cocos nucifera

 As it is very popularly known, coconuts can be found along sandy beaches and sea shores of all tropical regions.
-The reason for this is the coconut uses the sea water to disperse its seeds!
+The reason for this is the coconut uses the seawater to disperse its seeds!
 The coconuts travel in the sea currents.
 They are perfectly adapted to it.
-Although the seed is huge and heavy, it is covered by a thick mesh of fibres that contain a lot of air which aids the seed to floating in water.
+Although the seed is huge and heavy, it is covered by a thick mesh of fibers that contain a lot of air which aids the seed to float in the water.

 Sea beans – Entada rheedii